pbinkley/microcopying_1940/index.markdown

-libraries and other archives probably could take up some other part of the problem and establish some subject catalogues for their own field, and finally all these subject catalogues would be united in one large catalogue which maybe would form <span style="page" id="page158">[p.158]</span> the basis for the American Institute of Bibliography, or some future institute which then could start microfilming expeditions to various countries.
+libraries and other archives probably could take up some other part of the problem and establish some subject catalogues for their own field, and finally all these subject catalogues would be united in one large catalogue which maybe would form <span class="page" id="page158">[p.158]</span> the basis for the American Institute of Bibliography, or some future institute which then could start microfilming expeditions to various countries.
 But even for the present time I believe it would be possible to send microfilming expeditions